Deng Yanda

-Deng Yanda (邓演达 (鄧演達, Dèng Yǎndá, dang^{6} jin^{2}daat^{6}), 1 March 1895 – 29 November 1931) was a military officer in the Chinese Nationalist Party.
+Deng Yanda (邓演达 (鄧演達), 1 March 1895 – 29 November 1931) was a military officer in the Chinese Nationalist Party.
 He broke with party leaders in 1927, denouncing them as traitors to the party's original principles and in 1930 attempted to form a new party, which he called the Provisional Action Committee of the Chinese Nationalist Party, which others have called the Third Party.
 It was later renamed the Chinese Peasants' and Workers' Democratic Party.
 In 1931 he was convicted of treason by the Nationalist government and secretly executed.
 Today, Deng is recognized as a revolutionary martyr by the People's Republic of China.